|

 Value of a cell in a specific row The cell is identified by the name of the column.
 The following syntax must be used: <Value> = <Column name>[<Row index>] Example:

-TotalPrice = 0
+PrixTotal = 0

-FOR Index = 1 TO TABLE_ORDER.Count
+FOR Indice = 1 TO TABLE_COMMANDE.Occurrence

 END